rorobig/rorobig/README.md

 <!-- https://raw.githubusercontent.com/rorobig/rorobig/master/wave.gif -->

-My name is Rocheandley Kwidama and i'm a Platform engineer/DevOps engineer.
-I'm from Curacao, living in the netherlands and currently working at Quintor.
+My name is Rocheandley Kwidama and i'm a Platform engineer.
+I'm from Curacao, living in the Netherlands and currently working at Quintor.
 You can find me on [![LinkedIn][3.2]][3].